Ian Hunter (singer): 2010s

 Hunter's 20th solo studio album When I'm President was released on 3 September 2012, in the UK on Proper Records, and on the following day in the US on Slimstyle Records.

 Hunter and his Rant band performed on 3 June 2015, at the City Winery in New York.
-A new live album, Ian Hunter & The Rant Band – Live in the UK 2010, was released on 20 October 2014, on Hunter's own label Rant Records.
+A new live album, Ian Hunter & the Rant Band – Live in the UK 2010, was released on 20 October 2014, on Hunter's own label Rant Records.
 Hunter continues to tour across the UK, Europe and North America.
 In January 2015, he played three nights in Tokyo.
 Hunter's observations on his Tokyo trip were documented in an article titled 'Diary of a Rock 'N' Roll Star – Part 2' that appeared in the June 2015 issue of Mojo.

 A new studio album, Fingers Crossed, was released worldwide on 16 September 2016, on Proper Records.
 The album featured the song "Dandy", which Hunter wrote about and dedicated to the late David Bowie.
+Hunter said: "It was drab in England in the early 70s and I think David was the probably the first technicolour artist, going to see him was like going to the movies.
+Then you came out and caught the last bus home."

+Also in 2016, a career-retrospective 30 disc box set collection entitled 'Stranded In Reality' collected all of his album releases up to 2015, plus several discs of rarities and unreleased material, a DVD disc and a book, plus a signed lithograph and replica music paper.

 On 29 March 2019, Hunter joined Def Leppard and other artists on stage during the band's Rock and Roll Hall of Fame performance.
-The group played "All The Young Dudes" to close the night.
+The group played "All the Young Dudes" to close the night.

 Hunter & the Rant Band's four-night Gala 80th Birthday Celebration was held at the City Winery in New York City from 31 May to 3 June 2019.
 On 30 September 2019, Hunter's 2019 US tour was cancelled because he developed a severe case of tinnitus and his doctors advised him to stop performing until it subsided.

+2020s

+Hunter has not toured since 2019, but has continued to record, and lately collaborate remotely with various artists.
+He released the studio album Defiance Part 1 in 2023.
+A follow-up, Defiance Part 2: Fiction, was released in April 2024.